Charlotte Park (artist): Artistic style and critical reception

 Park achieved critical recognition late in life.
 Writing late in her career a critic thought she was probably better known as the wife of James Brooks than as an abstract expressionist artist.
-Writing in 2010 a critic for the New York Times said "It is probably too late for Charlotte Park, now over 90 and suffering from Alzheimer's disease, to witness her ascension into the ranks of widely known Abstract Expressionists.
+A critic for the New York Times wrote in 2010: "It is probably too late for Charlotte Park, now over 90 and suffering from Alzheimer's disease, to witness her ascension into the ranks of widely known Abstract Expressionists.
 A natural painter and gifted colorist, she is as good as several of the artists—both men and women—in the Museum of Modern Art's current tribute to the movement, which was drawn almost entirely from its collection."
 An East Hampton artist who knew her well said that Park believed her husband was too introverted to become successful without active management on her part.
 He says "it was clear that it would take a huge effort just to keep Jim’s career alive.
 Charlotte knew how things were slanted, and that only he really had a chance at that point in time, so she put her weight behind him so they both could survive as artists.
 Unfortunately, there really was no better choice at the time."
 (Note: He added that "Thanks to the joint effort, they did succeed and managed to live comfortably off the sales of his work for the last 50 years of their lives.
 Charlotte actually reveled in this and in her support of her husband, and had no envy or bitterness, another indication of her great character and dignity.
 Her husband’s success allowed them both to paint and live the way they wanted to live, unencumbered by having to hold steady jobs.
 Occasional teaching was the only ancillary work they performed; she taught art at MoMA and was a favorite of the many artists’ kids who took her classes there.")